Early-type galaxy density profiles from IllustrisTNG: I. Galaxy correlations and the impact of baryons: Statistical properties

 \subsubsection{Comparison datasets}

 The adopted datasets are divided into three subsets categorizing (1) local ETGs through stellar dynamic modeling, (2) higher-redshift ETGs from strong lensing surveys and (3) other numerical simulations.

 The first category consists of early-type galaxies from the SPIDER~\citep{2010MNRAS.408.1313L}, $\mathrm{ATLAS^{3D}}$~\citep{2011MNRAS.413..813C, 2013MNRAS.432.1709C} and SLUGGS~\citep{2014ApJ...796...52B} surveys as well as from the observations of the Coma cluster~\citep{2007MNRAS.382..657T}.
-In particular, \citet{2014MNRAS.445..115T} measured the total density slopes of SPIDER and $\mathrm{ATLAS^{3D}}$ galaxies by fitting observed central kinematics ($\sigma_{\mathrm{e}}$) with two-component dynamical mass modeling using spherical Jeans equation. \citet{2016MNRAS.460.1382S} extended the circular velocity out to $16\,R_{\mathrm{eff}}$ with a median of $6\,R_{\mathrm{eff}}$ using \textsc{Hi} circular velocity, the total density slopes were derived using the Jeans Anisotropy Modeling (JAM) method. \citet{2017MNRAS.467.1397P} utilized a more exhaustive dataset of $\mathrm{ATLAS^{3D}}$ for central 2D kinematics modeling and derived total density slopes $\gamma^{\prime}$ and central dark matter fraction $f_{\rm DM}$ within $R_{\mathrm{eff}}$. \citet{2018MNRAS.476.4543B} measured the total density slopes of the SLUGGS galaxies from $0.4\,R_{\mathrm{eff}}$ to $4\,R_{\mathrm{eff}}$ using the JAM modeling method (same as model III in \citealt{2017MNRAS.467.1397P}).
+In particular, \citet{2014MNRAS.445..115T} measured the total density slopes of SPIDER and $\mathrm{ATLAS^{3D}}$ galaxies by fitting observed central kinematics ($\sigma_{\mathrm{e}}$) with two-component dynamical mass modeling using spherical Jeans equation.
+Similarly, \citet{2015ApJ...804L..21C} measured the mass profile of fast-rotator early-type galaxies from SLUGGS and $\mathrm{ATLAS^{3D}}$ surveys based on 2D stellar kinematics, and found near-isothermal total density profiles from $0.1\,R_{\mathrm{eff}}$ to $4\,R_{\mathrm{eff}}$. \citet{2016MNRAS.460.1382S} extended the circular velocity out to $16\,R_{\mathrm{eff}}$ with a median of $6\,R_{\mathrm{eff}}$ using \textsc{Hi} circular velocity, the total density slopes were derived using the Jeans Anisotropy Modeling (JAM) method. \citet{2017MNRAS.467.1397P} utilized a more exhaustive dataset of $\mathrm{ATLAS^{3D}}$ for central 2D kinematics modeling and derived total density slopes $\gamma^{\prime}$ and central dark matter fraction $f_{\rm DM}$ within $R_{\mathrm{eff}}$. \citet{2018MNRAS.476.4543B} measured the total density slopes of the SLUGGS galaxies from $0.1\,R_{\mathrm{eff}}$ to $4\,R_{\mathrm{eff}}$ using the JAM modeling method (same as model III in \citealt{2017MNRAS.467.1397P}).
 Their comparison to EAGLE and Magneticum simulated total density slopes confirmed the consistency of the simulation data with observations.
 We note that for all the datasets mentioned above, the quoted stellar masses are obtained by assuming a Chabrier initial mass function~\citep{2003PASP..115..763C}.
 For comparisons to this dataset, we use the IllustrisTNG ETG sample at $z=0$.